Last Updated on

 Our mason jar snowman is easy to create.
-You’ll need a mason jar, assorted buttons, ribbon, googley eyes, orange foam and a 2 inch styrofoam ball.
-For links directly to the products click here.
-It literally took me ten minutes to put together and that was with an 18 month old grabbing on my leg the entire time because she woke up on the wrong side of the bed from her nap.
+You’ll need a mason jar, assorted buttons, ribbon, googley eyes, orange foam, and a 2-inch styrofoam ball.
+It literally took me ten minutes to put together and that was with an 18-month-old grabbing on my leg the entire time because she woke up on the wrong side of the bed from her nap.
 Not good.
 Not good at all.
 Luckily, the finished product met the sign of approval of Riley.
-She came running around the corner as put the button on the ribbon to finish the scarf and she stopped dead in tracks and said, “That’s gorgeous mommy.”
+She came running around the corner as she put the button on the ribbon to finish the scarf and she stopped dead in tracks and said, “That’s gorgeous mommy.”
 Music to a mama’s ears, I tell you.

 Riley couldn’t get enough of this popcorn because it was not only adorable, but it was absolutely delicious!
 I’m pretty sure I ended up eating more than she did.
 It was just too hard to resist.
 I’m going to have to make another batch to give to our neighbors as a cute holiday gift.
 It would also work perfectly in our Snowman Mason Jar that we used last year for our Milk & Honey Sugar Scrub if you wanted to go with the smaller 4 oz mason jar.

 - 1 Hershey's milk chocolate bar broken into 12 pieces

 - Pop the popcorn according to the package instructions and then spread out on a cookie sheet lined with parchment paper.